Petro31/easy-time-jinja/README.md

 ## `month_day(month, day)`

-This macro will return the nth day in the nth week of a month.
-This is best used to get the 2nd tuesday of any month, or the Thanksgiving American Holiday!
+This macro will return the nth day of a month.

 ### Examples